 4Judah gathered themselves together to seek help from Yahweh.
 They came out of all the cities of Judah to seek Yahweh.

 5Jehoshaphat stood in the assembly of Judah and Jerusalem, in the house of Yahweh, before the new court;

-6and he said, “Yahweh, the God of our fathers, are you not God in heaven?
-Are you not ruler over all the kingdoms of the nations?
+6and he said, “Yahweh, the God of our fathers, aren’t you God in heaven?
+Aren’t you ruler over all the kingdoms of the nations?
 Power and might are in your hand, so that no one is able to withstand you.

 7Did you not, our God, drive out the inhabitants of this land before your people Israel and give it to the seed of Abraham your friend forever?

 8They lived in it and have built you a sanctuary in it for your name, saying,